apache/pulsar/site2/docs/cookbooks-compaction.md

 ## Configuring compaction to run automatically

-Tenant administrators can configure a policy for compaction at the namespace level.
-The policy specifies how large the topic backlog can grow before compaction is triggered.
+Compaction policy specifies how large the topic backlog can grow before compaction is triggered.

+Tenant administrators can configure a compaction policy at namespace or topic levels.
+Configuring the compaction policy at the namespace level applies to all topics within that namespace.

-For example, to trigger compaction when the backlog reaches 100MB:
+For example, to trigger compaction in a namespace when the backlog reaches 100MB:

 ```bash